Living with dementia: How to take care of yourself

 Additionally, having a routine provides familiarity and can reduce the risk of surprises.
 Performing the same predictive tasks each day can help with short-term memory loss by storing these tasks in your long-term memory bank and keeping them familiar.

 If you had hobbies you enjoyed before your diagnosis, continue to enjoy them.
 Whether it’s spending time in the garden, reading the paper or collecting stamps, if you did it before, continue to devote time to it.
-Living with dementia may mean that things are different than they were before, but it doesn’t mean you can’t live a full life.
+Having dementia may mean that things are different than they were before, but it doesn’t mean you can’t live a full life.

 Write things down